 Children are going to be online.
 It can’t be

 Kids these days are nothing like us when we were growing up.
-It might be the digital age they’re growing up in, but these children are way more advance than we ever were.
+Maybe it’s the digital age they’re growing up in.
+These children are way more advance than we ever were.

 I think it has a lot to do with having the autonomy to do anything they want to do, without having to wait for an adult to ask, as long as they have a device and the internet.